-When you're writing code, you fail a lot.
-No matter how frustrated you are, or how much you want to throw your laptop in a lake and never open another text editor, you have to keep pushing at the problem — it can be solved.
+When you’re writing code, you fail a lot.
+No matter how frustrated you are, or how much you want to throw your laptop in a lake and never open another text editor, you have to keep attacking the problem — it can be solved.

 What Went Well?

 I Stuck With It